restatedev/documentation/docs/services/introspection.md

 select * from state where service = 'test.MyServiceName' and service_key_utf8 = 'myKey' and key = 'myStateKey';
 ```

 The state key is the name you used to store the state with the SDK.
-For example, the code snippet `ctx.set("count", 1)` implies that the state key should be `count`.
+For example, the code snippet `ctx.set("count", 1)` stores `1` under the key `count`.

 :::info Take into account the data types of the included columns.
 If your state key is a regular string, then you should filter based on the `service_key_utf8`.